 There is no contact with animals living wild in the reserve unless veterinary intervention is required.
 Participants will act under the careful guidance of the vet and rangers when out in the reserve.

-There may be the opportunity to work hands-on with some animals in the rehabilitation centre, however this is not to be expected.
-You should expect to be working on a hands-off basis.
+There may be the opportunity to work hands-on with some animals in the rehabilitation centre.

 The reserve is situated an hour from Port Elizabeth and gets moderately hot summers, and mild winters.
 It is one of the richest rainfall areas in South Africa.
 Most of the rains occur in the winter months, brought on by the humid sea-winds from the Indian ocean.
 The area is perennially green, making it a beautiful region to visit.